cwaldren/orba-autokey/README.md

     1. On `about:debugging`, click `Inspect` on the extension
     2. `Menu > Web Developer > Browser Console`
     3. On the music player page, `Right Click > Inspect > Console`

+## Gotchas
+If you have multiple music services open, each will be sending data to the app and you'll have some really annoying key changes.
+For now, only use with one streaming service open at once.

+The YouTube support is pretty rudimentary; it just forwards the page title to the app.
+There's no support for grabbing the artist, so it'll be sending whatever you type in the search box, and then also when you click on a video.